 If you have suffered a head injury that resulted in concussion due to an accident that wasn’t your fault, you may be eligible to make a head injury claim.

 When someone suffers a concussion, although sometimes symptoms will appear immediately, they may occur over the next few hours or days.
 It is important to get medical care as soon as possible to lessen the likelihood of any complications or long-term problems from occurring.
-The symptoms and signs to look out for are:
+The symptoms to look out for are:

 - Feelings of nausea